What The Heck Does "Flare Free" Mean

 2.)
 Reach for organic grass-fed and/or pasture raised meats and wild caught seafood

 3.)
-Omit gluten, dairy and sugar (moderate consumption of raw dairy from pasture raised sheep/goats may be tolerable for some)
+Omit gluten, dairy and sugar (moderate consumption of raw dairy from pasture raised sheep/goats may be tolerable for some - not advised if you're new to healing autoimmunity and have leaky gut (a precursor for autoimmunity))

 4.)
-If you're using processed foods, reach for varieties that have 5-7 identifiable ingredients or less listed on the back.
+If you're using packaged foods, reach for varieties that have less than 10 identifiable, whole food ingredients listed on the back.
 Avoid packaged items that contain a litany of hard to pronounce ingredients.

 P.S.
 If you're still feeling overwhelmed, I totally understand!